informatics-isi-edu/ermrest/user-doc/row-level-security.md

   - The value of `(SELECT _ermrest.current_attributes())` scalar subquery of type `text[]`.
   - Other scalar subqueries which MAY lookup indirect values from other tables to find links between the affected row content and the current ermrest client or attributes context.

+Note: row-level security policies can compute arbitrary boolean results based on these input values.
+There are no built-in concepts of ownership, access control lists, or any other privilege model.
+Operations are simply allowed or denied if the boolean expression returns a true value or not.
+It is up to the data modeler in each table to decide if or how to interpret or restrict the content of row data to make access control decisions.
+There is no distinction between access control or non-access control data at the SQL nor ERMrest protocol level.

 ## Considerations

 Row-level security affects all access to tables for which it is